Department of Anthropology

 Office: MH 4.03.34

 In addition, I am a fellow in the program for Science Action for Conservation & Community at the Field Museum of Natural History, and I work as Book Review Editor for Environment and Society: Advances in Research, a publication affiliated with the Earth Institute at Columbia University.
 I am also president of the board of the Cofán Survival Fund, a non-profit organization that supports Cofán-directed conservation and sustainable development initiatives in Amazonian Ecuador.

 Ph.D., University of Chicago, 2006

 My teaching interests grow out of my long-term anthropological experience as informed by both classical and contemporary theory.
 I firmly believe that cultural analysis and ethnographic methods are essential tools for understanding humanity in the 21st century.
 I teach courses organized by topic (indigenous peoples and politics; environment, culture, and conservation; the oil industry; shamanism and cosmology), approach (environmental, political, and economic anthropology; political economy; phenomenology; the history of social and cultural theory), and area (lowland South America; Andean South America; contemporary Latin America).
 I also enjoy teaching introductory anthropology, and I consider myself to be an enthusiastic spokesperson for the discipline.

 Prospective students: I am currently accepting MA and doctoral students.
-I am especially interested in applicants whose proposed research focuses on one or more of the following areas: Latin America; oil and other extractive industries; indigenous peoples and politics; community-based conservation; contamination and pollution; and the theoretical and methodological approaches associated with phenomenology, political economy, and classical holistic ethnography.
+I am especially interested in applicants whose proposed research focuses on one or more of the following areas: Latin America; oil and other extractive industries; indigenous peoples and politics; environmental conservation programs; contamination and pollution; shamanism and cosmology; and the theoretical and methodological approaches associated with phenomenology, political economy, and classical holistic ethnography.

 2018 - Cepek, Michael L. Life in Oil: Cofán Survival in the Petroleum Fields of Amazonia.
 Austin: University of Texas Press.